King Zhou of Shang Di Xin — Controversial Last King of Shang Dynasty in History of China

 However, many officials still support his older brother named Weizi, the first son of Di Xin’s father, who didn't get the throne for his mother being an imperial concubine.

-He nominated many civilian and slave born people to be officials and generals of Shang.
-Under their assistance, King Di Xin published some advanced policies to develop agriculture and economy.
+He nominated many civilian and slave-born people to be officials and generals of Shang.
+Under their assistance, King Di Xin published some advanced policies to develop agriculture and the economy.

-Many nobles of Shang, include Di Xin’s big brother Weizi, escaped and surrendered to Zhou.
+Many nobles of Shang, including Di Xin’s big brother Weizi, escaped and surrendered to Zhou.
 They were unsatisfied with Di Xin’s taking power away from them to those humble people.

 Bronze Softshell Turtle With Four Arrows on Back that Recorded King Di Xin's Archery Etiquette — National Museum of China

-Inscriptions on it noted that King Di Xin shot four arrows on a large softshell turtle accurately, and rewarded it to an historiographer.
+Inscriptions on it noted that King Di Xin shot four arrows on a large softshell turtle accurately, and rewarded it to a historiographer.

 Military Accomplishment of Di Xin the King Zhou of Shang